Wabinab/Xenoblade-Chronicles-3-The-Book/src/36_trying_to_escape.md

 "It's OK...
 Forget about that..."

-While they were in a reunion, N had to interfere.
+While they were welcoming the two back, N step forward and interfered.
 Sena noticed his approaching.
 With X backing him up, he spoke, "Well now.
 I apologize for that little disturbance.
 It won't happen again."
 Noah wasn't sure what that means.
 He continued, "You'll notice your powers have now been fully sealed.
 Give it up.
 Your chances of victory _are nil_."
 He recalled his sword and ready to grab the handle if they were to rebut.

 Noah: "Ngh..."
 He (and the others) tried to summon his blades, only to had empty hands.
 In the screen on the Iris, the sword dissipate whenever he tried to summon it.
 Shockingly, he now understood what it meant by 'being sealed'.
 "Wha...
 My Blade...
 It's gone!"